-Half of the comprehension questions are correctly answered by 'yes' and half by 'no'.
-There are two measured variables: total accuracy (collapsing yes and maybe yes, and maybe no and no responses, according to polarity) out of 40 and total confidence (number of yes and no responses, regardless of polarity) out of 40.
+Half of the comprehension questions were correctly answered by "yes" and half by "no".
+There were two measured variables: total accuracy (collapsing yes and maybe yes, and maybe no and no responses, according to polarity) out of 40 and total confidence (number of yes and no responses, regardless of polarity) out of 40.

-Alongside the implicature items, there are 16 explicit-response items where the second character's answer is more explicit.
-In these items, the speaker intends to convey uncertainty explicitly, whereas in the implicature items, the uncertainty is in the mind of the listener.
+Alongside the implicature items, there were 16 explicit-response items where the second character's answer is more explicit.
+In these items, the speaker intended to convey uncertainty explicitly, whereas in the implicature items, the uncertainty was in the mind of the listener.
 Example: